ritwik1993/roboticslib_449/README.md

 ##Mathematica
 Don't forget to run the package (button top right) before attempting to use the functions.
 Instructions on how to import the package automatically upon start-up of a notebook will follow soon and should be widely available online.

+There are now two versions of the code, Ari's and Sherif's.
+It might be helpful to resolve issues by comparing the two.

+Ari's:
+Updates: Just fixed an issue that arose when working symbolically within the scope of PS 4.
+You may now work symbolically on this set.

+Sherif's:

 You can use function_name::usage to get a description of a function.

 ###me449_robotics_library_2014_10_30.wl